hyecheol123/NomadCoder-Zoom/README.md

     When it initiate the communication, it establishes connection with the most suitable way.
     Therefore, though the browser does not support WebSocket, SocketIO enables the browser to communicate in bi-direction.
   - SocketIO has more advanced features (including room, broadcasting, etc.) than WebSocket.
+    - Room is supported natively, using **Socket.join(\<room name>)** function.
+      - List the rooms socket currently in: **Socket.rooms**.
+  - Need to import a dedicated javascript file to use it from the web browser.
+    - `<Server_Host_URL>/socket.io/socket.io.js`
+    - The API documentation for `socketIO` can be found in https://socket.io/docs/v4/
+  - Using SocketIO, we can send any events, while WebSocket only support `message` event.
+    - No need to stringify object to generate string.
+    - Able to pass as many arguments as we want when we emit a message
+      - Able to trigger a functions on front-end (provided as the last argument while emit a message) from back-end (also able to pass arguments)

 ## Project